IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 <img src="BaptismSignificance.jpg" alt="BaptismSignificance" style="float:right;width:11rem;max-width:11rem;height:auto;margin:0 0 .5rem 1rem">

-Baptism is commanded by Christ (Mat 28:19) and is the ordinary means appointed by God to communicate regeneration and the Holy Spirit.
+Baptism is commanded by Christ (Matt.
+28:19) and is the ordinary means appointed by God to communicate regeneration and the Holy Spirit.
 It is the sacrament that incorporates us into Christ and His Church (1 Cor.
 12:13), making us members of His Mystical Body.
 It is thus ordinarily necessary for salvation: God binds us to the sacrament, though He Himself is not bound by it.

 !!!
     Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit
     - Matt.
-28:19 MEV
+28:19

 For adults, the sacrament publicly manifests and completes their conversion, uniting obedient faith to Christ’s saving act.
 For Jewish converts then, and many converts now, baptism also bears social cost; yet the grace of incorporation into Christ exceeds the loss.